pmahnke/mahnke-cocktails/recipe/rattle_skull.md

 stars: 0
 base_spirits: "Jamaican Rum, Cognac, Porter "
 youtube: "7JgKLcCqWR4"
+description: "A classic and potent cocktail from the 18th century, made with a formidable combination of rum, brandy, and porter beer."
 excerpt: |
   The Rattle Skull is a classic cocktail that dates back to the 18th century.It is made with rum, brandy, porter, lime juice, and nutmeg.
 ---